One of the great things about Dash is that

 slider components and

 table components that have been published by the React community, any of which could be adapted into a Dash component.

-If you are just getting started with React.js as a Python programmer, please check out our essay React for Python Devs
+If you are a Python programmer who is just getting started with React.js, see React for Python Devs.

 Dash provides a framework that converts React components